 By the way have you heard the story of Jagannanth Temple???

 There are usually, many stories related to temples and holy places.

-One such story I am going to tell you today is related to Puri Jagannath Temple.
+One such story that I am going to tell you today is related to Puri Jagannath Temple.

 Have you ever wondered, why is it that the Idol of Jagannath in the Puri temple, is still unfinished and what is the story behind this unfinished Idol?

 Just like you, I also had this question in mind until I heard this story.